|Nutritional Guidelines (per serving)|

 - 6 cloves of garlic (recipe doesn't say - but likely minced)

 - 1 can tomato paste

 - 1/4 cup chopped cilantro

-Reduce heat to medium low and simmer, stirring often for 1 hour or until thickened; place 1 TBSP of salsa on a plate and tilt the plate - the salsa should flow slowly in one stream; add cilantro and cook for 5 minutes.
+Reduce heat to medium-low and simmer, stirring often for 1 hour or until thickened; place 1 tbsp of salsa on a plate and tilt the plate - the salsa should flow slowly in one stream; add cilantro and cook for 5 minutes.

-Meanwhile, fill boiling water bath canner about two-thirds full with hot water - bring to just below a boil and keep it hot.
+Meanwhile, fill a boiling water bath canner about two-thirds full with hot water - bring to just below a boil and keep it hot.
 Wash and rinse canning jars and bands.
-A few minutes before filling the jars, bring a pot of water to a boil, boil new lids for 5 minutes, turn off heat and leave the lids in the water to use right away.
+A few minutes before filling the jars, bring a pot of water to a boil, boil new lids for 5 minutes, turn off heat, and leave the lids in the water to use right away.